dudarev/cghub/cghub/docs/source/howitworks.rst

         - files obtained by api.py using analysisId uri (when get_attributes==False), they ends with '-no-attr'
         - list of ids created by api_light.py, they ends with '_ids.cache'
     - cart cache
         - cached files for one uid, creates when adding results to cart.
-Names of this files calculates as uuid+'_with_attributes' and uuid+'_without_attributes'.
+Names of this files calculates as analysis_id+'_with_attributes' and analysis_id+'_without_attributes'.

 Cache lives only time specified in ``settings.TIME_DELETE_CART_CACHE_FILES_OLDER`` or ``settings.TIME_DELETE_API_CACHE_FILES_OLDER`` for api cache and then them should be removed.
 Celery tasks used for this.